The-SMTSci/FlexSpec1/docs/source/docker.rst

 Using Docker
 ============

+Docker containers allow one to make a complete environment for certain key operations like latex, sphinx-docs etc without installing the packages into the host's filesystem.
+This avoids all sorts of collisions between versions of DLLs etc.

+FlexSpec1 uses sphinx-docs and the Ubuntu 22.04 linux.
+Rather than buy a linux computer -- simply using a docker container achieves our goals.
+The `FlexSpec1 <https://github.com/The-SMTSci/FlexSpec1>_` git repository
+has the **Dockerfiles** for this task.

+   docker build --tag mysphinx - sphinx.Dockerfile

+   docker build --tag flexdev - sphinx.Dockerfile

+Are examples.

 ..
     # create a docker account (free) if you are comfortable.
     # Download the latest docker desktop and run as administrator.